ecmwf/ecflow/docs/client_api/command_internals.rst

              - limit/limit_max The limit is not found
              - label    The label is not found
-             - variable No user or generated variable or repeat of that name found on node or its parents, or (when path is '/') no user or server variable of that name found on the server
+             - variable No user or generated variable or repeat of that name found on node or its parents, or (when path is '/') no user or server variable of that name found on the server;
+                        or, with --evaluate, a reference in the value cannot be resolved (a partially resolved value is never returned)
              - trigger  Trigger does not parse, or reference to nodes/attributes in the expression are not valid
+             - --evaluate is used with an attribute other than variable

             Argument(s):